Should You Take Omega 3 and Multivitamin Together? Benefits of 2-in-1

 Vitamins, minerals and essential fatty acids.

 We hear about these key nutrients all the time.
-Together they are a powerhouse.
-Offering nutritional support so we can be our best.
+Together they are a powerhouse, offering comprehensive support so we can be our best.
 These nutrients also support energy metabolism, helping us maintain overall wellness.

 We know that eating a balanced diet is key when it comes to obtaining them all: bright, colorful fruit and veg, lean proteins, legumes and two portions of fish per week (one of those to be oily) and we’re good to go…